-It is the opinion of Foley & Lardner that the Company has been organized and operated in conformity with the requirements for qualification and taxation as a REIT commencing with the Company's taxable year that ended December 31, 1993 and for all subsequent taxable years to date, and its method of operation will enable it to continue to be taxed as a REIT.
+It is the opinion of Foley & Lardner LLP that the Company has been organized and operated in conformity with the requirements for qualification and taxation as a REIT commencing with the Company's taxable year that ended December 31, 1993 and for all subsequent taxable years to date, and its method of operation will enable it to continue to be taxed as a REIT.
 It must be emphasized that this opinion is based and conditioned upon certain representations made by the Company as to factual matters including, but not limited to, those set forth below in this discussion of "Federal Income Tax Considerations," those concerning its business and properties, and certain matters relating to the Company's manner of operation.
-Foley & Lardner is not aware of any facts or circumstances that are inconsistent with these representations.
-The qualification and taxation as a REIT depends upon the Company's ability to meet, through actual annual operating results, the various income, asset, distribution, stock ownership and other tests discussed below, the results of which will not be reviewed by nor be under the control of Foley & Lardner.
+Foley & Lardner LLP is not aware of any facts or circumstances that are inconsistent with these representations.
+The qualification and taxation as a REIT depends upon the Company's ability to meet on an ongoing basis, through actual annual (and in come cases quarterly) operating results, requirements relating to income, asset ownership, distribution levels, diversity of stock ownership and other tests discussed below, the results of which will not be reviewed by nor be under the control of Foley & Lardner LLP.
 Accordingly, no assurance can be given that the actual results of the Company's operation for any particular taxable year will satisfy such requirements.
 For a discussion of the tax consequences of failure to qualify as a real estate investment trust, see "-- Failure to Qualify."